NerusSkyhigh/NerusSkyhigh/README.md

 ---

 ## Parkour 🏃🔥
 After spending many years without finding something I enjoy doing, I came across parkour in my second year of University.
-It was a revelation: parkour is freedom, rules and challenges all at the same time.
+It was a revelation: parkour is freedom, rules, and challenges all at the same time.
 I'm not a pro, but I never miss an opportunity to challenge myself.
 My next goal is to manage to perform a front flip.
-During these times where gatherings are not the best idea, I tend to work out at home to be ready when we will be able to train outside once again.
+During these times when gatherings are not the best idea, I tend to work out at home to be ready when we will be able to train outside once again.

 ---

 ## Videogames 🎮
-Games are a big part of my life because they represent how I aim to live my life: with a good story worth to be told, challenging and always with more room for improvement.
+Games are a big part of my life because they represent how I aim to live my life: with a good story worth being told, challenging, and always with more room for improvement.

-Lately I've been playing a lot of Doom Eternal, right now my goal is to beat again the DLC at Nightmare without using the Sentinel Armor during the last boss battle.
+Lately, I've been playing a lot of Doom Eternal, right now my goal is to beat again the DLC at Nightmare without using the Sentinel Armor during the last boss battle.

 <details>
   <summary>Other games I loved, in no particular order, are:</summary>